More information is available on the visiting page

-- Screening for CPE is either by inserting a swab in your bottom, or taking a stool sample.
+Screening for CPE is undertaken either by inserting a swab in your bottom or taking a stool sample.

-- If you have a positive result for CPE and you have no signs or symptoms of infection then you will not need to be treated.
-However, if you do have an infection, we will discuss with you the appropriate treatment.
+If you have a positive result for CPE and you have no signs or symptoms of infection then you will not need to be treated.
+However, if you do have an infection, we will discuss appropriate treatment with you.

 Extra auditing of infection prevention practices on all our wards

 - All hospital wards undertake a suite of infection prevention audits - these include cleanliness audits and audits which examine the care of lines, catheters (these are just examples).